AAGiron/Bluerandom/README.md

 Compile the src/ code with make and run it with sudo ./bluerandom.
 The generation process has low throughput and depends on how much BLE devices are nearby (see the paper for details).

-if "Error on opening HCI device.
+If "Error on opening HCI device.
 No such device" appears you might need to start it (sudo bluetoothctl; power on; exit - or with blueman program).

 Suggestions are welcome!